lucas-deangelis/bottomless-bot/README.md

 ## Using:

+You need to have PostgreSQL installed and running to run the tests correctly.

 You will need to provide these environment variables to make the bot run:

 -   For the PostgreSQL database: